tatumamckinnis/DNA/README.md

 You should test each method as you implement it using the `TestStrand` JUnit test class.
 You'll need to change the type of strand returned in that JUnit class method `getNewStrand` to test your class.
 It's unlikely that any tests will work until you've implemented `LinkStrand.toString()`.

-You should run the JUnit tests in both `TestStrand` and `TestIterator`.
+You should run the JUnit tests in `TestStrand`.
 Verify that these work for `StringStrand` and `StringBuilderStrand` and then use these classes to test your `LinkStrand` implementation.

 #### 1. `LinkStrand` State, Constructors and `initialize` Method